apache/flink-web/_posts/2019-03-06-ffsf-preview.md

 categories: news
 ---

 The third annual Flink Forward San Francisco is just a few weeks away!
-As always, the Flink Forward will be the right place to meet and mingle with experienced Flink users, contributors, and committers.
+As always, Flink Forward will be the right place to meet and mingle with experienced Flink users, contributors, and committers.
 Attendees will hear and chat about the latest developments around Flink and learn from technical deep-dive sessions and exciting use cases that were put into production with Flink.
 The event will take place on April 1-2, 2019 at Hotel Nikko in San Francisco.
 The [program committee](https://sf-2019.flink-forward.org/program-committee) assembled an amazing [lineup of speakers](https://sf-2019.flink-forward.org/speakers) who will cover many different aspects of Apache Flink and stream processing.

 Some highlights of the program are: